Dmitri-2/AnyLock-LS/README.md

 ## About This Project

-It is a web application to track the rental of lockers.
-It was created to help people and buisnesses get a free solution to manage their locker systems.
+AnyLock Locker Managment System is a web application to track the rental of lockers.
+With this system, you can assign users and administrators to rent, checkout, and manage lockers for many different locker.
+The program was made to be very generic, so that it can fit in most locker systems.
+AnyLock was created to help people and buisnesses get a free solution to manage their locker systems.
+It is free to use and manipulate however you please.

 This application was developed by the Summer 2020 Open Source team at Portland State University, consisting of: